forgeworksdev/Modular-Components-Godot/README.md

 - ✅ state_comp (node-based state machine for NPCs)
 - ✅ health_comp (health manager for player characters and NPCs)
 - ✅ drag_comp (makes objects draggable)
+- ✅ and a wire, for some reason (transmits power) [part of another project]

 ---